Skip to article frontmatterSkip to article content

 sudo editor /etc/X11/xorg.conf

-Add Nvidia repositories and drivers (maybe not necessary on newer versions of Debian:
+Add Nvidia repositories and drivers (often not necessary on Debian 12+ because the installer enables non-free-firmware by default):

 sudo add-apt-repository contrib